Discovering, Mankato, Minnesota

 Tour the Historic Hubbard House in Mankato, MN

-If you enjoy taking in some history on a road trip and are looking for things to do in Mankato, MN then you will want to tour the historic Hubbard House.
+If you enjoy taking in some history on a road trip and are looking for things to do in Mankato, MN, you will want to tour the historic Hubbard House.

-We have really enjoyed touring historic homes.
+We have enjoyed touring historic homes when we travel.
 The craftsmanship and details are simply unmatched.
-The homes are actually unique, in comparison to cookie-cutter houses that are built today.
-It’s also interesting to learn about the families that built these beautiful homes.Β
+The homes are unique in comparison to cookie-cutter houses that are built today.
+Learning about the families that built these beautiful homes is also interesting.ย

 Tour the Historic Hubbard House in Mankato, MN

-The style of the R. D. Hubbard House is Victorian and is on the list of the National Register of Historic Places as well as a Mankato Heritage Preservation Landmark.
+The style of the R. D. Hubbard House is Victorian and is on the National Register of Historic Places list and a Mankato Heritage Preservation Landmark.ย

 The Hubbard House is mentioned in the book we helped write, Midwest Road Trip Adventures and you can purchase here or on Amazon (affiliate link).